SharpKey Multi-HID Interface

 Bluetooth mode supports simultaneous use of keyboard and mouse where the host supports it and the correct host specific cable is used. ie. an X68000 uses a single cable to transmit both keyboard and mouse data allowing simultaneous use of keyboard and mouse via Bluetooth, whereas an MZ-2500 is restricted to keyboard or mouse per SharpKey (ie. to connect both a keyboard and mouse to an MZ-2500 requires 2 SharpKey devices).

 This site aims to provide all the information, both technical and user guides for the SharpKey, please click on required link in the left panel.
-The schematics, layout and firmware are available on GitHub.
-Please follow or star a project if you download and make use of it, either for creating your own SharpKey or basing another project on it's design.
-Please note, the GNU license has a restriction that no commercial use can be made without prior writen permission.
+The schematics, layout and firmware are available on Gitea.
+Please follow or star a project if you download and make use of it, either for creating your own SharpKey or basing another project on its design.
+Please note, the GNU license has a restriction that no commercial use can be made without prior written permission.

 For more in depth detail, please click on a sidebar link to view the User Manual or Technical Guide.